MathSEE-Modeling-Week/Modeling-Week/README.md

 ### 2.2 Predator-Prey Model as UM-Bridge Server
 Once you're comfortable with the simple example from 2.1, the next step is to implement the Predator-Prey model (introduced in 1.1) as an UM-Bridge server.
 The Predator-Prey model is more complex and will help you see how UM-Bridge can manage multi-dimensional models.

-You can reference the sample implementation of the Predator-Prey Model server [here](UQ/predprey_server.ipynb) for guidance.
-For further details on UM-Bridge, revisit the [UM-Bridge Documentation](https://um-bridge-benchmarks.readthedocs.io/en/docs/index.html).
+For further details on UM-Bridge server implementation, revisit the [UM-Bridge Documentation](https://um-bridge-benchmarks.readthedocs.io/en/docs/index.html).
+Once you're finished or if you need assistance, you can reference the sample implementation of the Predator-Prey Model server [here](UQ/predprey_server.ipynb) for guidance.

-The server is now running and ready to handle requests from a client.
+After starting the notebook, your server is running and ready to handle requests from a client.
 Since the model itself has been implemented, we can proceed to make model evaluations.
 A client request corresponds to a function evaluation of the Lotka-Volterra system.
 To see how you can interact with the server and evaluate the model, refer to the [first client](/UQ/predprey_firstclient.ipynb).
 This notebook demonstrates how to connect to the Predator-Prey Model server and perform function evaluations by specifying the model parameters.

 For a more detailed explenation of UM-Bridge clients check out the [Client section](https://um-bridge-benchmarks.readthedocs.io/en/docs/umbridge/clients.html) in the UM-Bridge documentation.